Patternslib/Patterns/demo/validate/documentation.md

 ## Documentation

+The validation pattern is triggered by a single class `pat-validate` on the form tag.
+The rest is handled mostly with standard HTML5 validation attributes.

 This pattern has several advantages over standard HTML 5 form validation: it supports older browsers, it uses simple documented HTML markup to allow non-browser-specific styling of error messages and it supports extra validation rules.

-This pattern follows the HTML 5 form validation syntax as much as possible.
+The following attributes may be used.

 | Name | Syntax | Description |
 | ---- | ------ | ----------- |